D3lt4lph4/papers/docs/imagedetection/deformableconvolutionalnetworks.md

 ## Brief

 In this paper, the authors argue that neural networks are limited to model geometric transformation due to the fixed nature of the layers making up the network.
-To remove this lock, they introduce layers that can adapt to the shape of the object to locate.
-Rather than forcing the network into some pre-set filters, let it learn for itself what is best.
-The deformable layers can replace any layers in any network easily with not much increase in the computation cost (i.e deformable convolutional can replace convolutional, deformable pooling can replace pooling).
-Their layers can go through back-propagation.
+To remove this constraint, they introduce layers that can adapt to the shape of the object to locate (i.e rather than forcing the network into some pre-set filters, let it learn for itself what is best).
+The deformable layers can replace any layers in any network easily with not much increase in the computation cost (deformable convolutional layers can replace convolutional layers, deformable pooling layers can replace pooling layer).
+Their layers can be learnt through back-propagation.

 ## How Does It Work